Sign up for our FREE 8-week course to get on the property ladder.

-What are the benefits of having a larger deposit?
+The benefits of having a larger deposit

 - No LMI costs.
 You’ll most likely need to cover the cost of lenders mortgage insurance if you have less than a 20% deposit saved and need to borrow more than 80% of the purchase price.
 As a general rule, LMI costs around 2% of the value of the loan.
 This is an extra expense you’ll need to factor into your calculations when budgeting for a loan, so saving a larger deposit will allow you to avoid this additional cost.

 - Proof of savings.
-When you apply for a loan, a lender will usually ask for evidence of a regular savings history over three months or more.
+When you apply for a loan, a lender will usually ask for evidence of a regular savings history over 3 months or more.
 Known as genuine savings, this usually takes the form of a bank statement showing your regular contributions into a savings account.
 And if you have a deposit of 30% or more saved, you’ll be able to provide excellent evidence of your savings ability and make your application more attractive in the eyes of a lender.

 - Increase your borrowing power.
 The more money you have saved, the less risk you represent to a lender.
-If your bank is confident you’ll be able to comfortably service your loan, your borrowing power will increase and you may be able to borrow more.
+If your bank is confident you’ll be able to comfortably service your loan, your borrowing capacity will increase and you may be able to borrow more.

 - Access special rates and deals.
 A larger deposit and a lower LVR mean that you may be able to qualify for special loan and interest rate deals that save you even more money.
 For example, the Mortgage House 50% LVR special is offered to borrowers who have a minimum 50% deposit saved, and it includes flexible features such as the ability to make unlimited extra repayments and a 100% offset account to minimise interest.

-Tips to save a larger deposit
+Tips to actually save a larger deposit

 - Develop a savings plan.
 Developing a realistic savings plan is a great way to start saving for a deposit.
 Work out how much money you need to save and then work out a budget.
 Work out how much money you can afford to put away each week and start building your balance.